sparxcore/floatymcfloatface/README.md

 5. Sends (ABP method) to The Things Network.

 TODO:
-Change from ABP to OTAA.
-ABP was quick, and im not yet familiar enough to get OTAA working when the ESP sleeps
+- Change from ABP to OTAA.
+ABP was quick, and im not yet familiar enough to get OTAA working when the ESP sleep; need to store the join info to flash
-- need to store the join info to flash
+- Also for the same reason, frame counter should be continuous (right now its always doing it for the first time ;))
-Also for the same reason, frame counter should be continuous (right now its always doing it for the first time ;)) Tidy up!
+- Tidy up!